tanushshrivastava/fraud-detection-capstone/README.md

 python train.py                      # Reads fraudTrain.csv and writes artifacts/model.tar.gz for your stack
 ```

-> ℹ️ Run `pip show numpy` (and the others) if you want to verify the pinned versions before training.
+>  Run `pip show numpy` (and the others) if you want to verify the pinned versions before training.

 After training, stack-aware assets land in `model/artifacts/<stack-name>/` (`model.joblib`, `metadata.json`, and `model.tar.gz` that bundles inference code). `model/test_script.py` automatically resolves the matching SageMaker endpoint name based on your `.env` configuration, so you can sanity-check local predictions against the deployed endpoint later.